Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hot weather

 You may find your skin becomes redder if you run at a high intensity or in hot, humid weather.
-When the weather is warm, try running early in the morning or later in the evening, or indoors if the temperature is too high.
+In warm weather, try running early in the morning or later in the evening, or indoors if the temperature is too high.

-Make sure you stay hydrated during your run and drink when thirsty.
-You can also splash water on your head, neck, and under your arms to cool down.
+Make sure you stay hydrated during your run and drink water when you are thirsty.
+You can also splash water on your head, neck and under your arms to cool down.

 Exertion